Financial Aid Terms

 A computerized analysis from the processing agency that is sent approximately four weeks after you file the FAFSA.
 The SAR confirmation is emailed to you.

-A process in which Walsh College compares information you reported on your Student Aid Report against tax returns.
-We are required to obtain signed copies of student's (and parents' if appropriate) tax return for the calendar year preceeding the academic year.
+A process in which Walsh College compares information you reported on your Student Aid Report against tax transcripts.
+We are required to obtain signed copies of student's (and parents' if appropriate) tax transcript for the calendar year preceeding the academic year.
 Students selected by the U.S. Department of Education will be verified as well as applicants who are requesting special condition consideration.